LIFE EXTENSION MAGAZINE

 A synapse is the connection that allows information to pass from one neuron to the next.

 Synapses are essential to neuronal function.
-Not only are synapses crucial to short-term memory in the young, but their structural integrity is imperative in aging individuals seeking to stave off cognitive impairments.22
+Not only are synapses crucial to short-term memory in the young, but their structural integrity is vital for aging individuals seeking to stave off cognitive impairments.22

 When Synapses Degrade